Baker Motor Co. breaks ground on new $10M Mercedes-Benz dealership in Summerville

 A French skincare company will celebrate the opening of its second Charleston-area shop this week.

-Guinot Institut Paris is now open at 303 Front St. near Summerville and will host a grand opening at 4 p.m.
-Friday, with salon tours, live music, sips and snacks, giveaways and product specials.
+Guinot Institut Pariscq is now open at 303 Front St. near Summerville and will host a grand opening at 4 p.m.
+Friday with salon tours, live music, sips and snacks, giveaways and product specials.
 The shop also will demonstrate skincare treatments.

 It offers 110 shop-brand products and three treatment rooms.
 Therapists offer one-on-one consultations.
 Services include facials, anti-aging facials, slimming and body contouring, anti-cellulite treatments, waxing, eye contouring, and eyelash and eyebrow services.